awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-push.md

 ### Example 1<a name="cmd-ecs-cli-push-example1"></a>

-This example pushes a local image called `ubuntu` to an ECR repository with the same name\.
+This example pushes a local image called `ubuntu` to an Amazon ECR repository with the same name\.

 ```
 ecs-cli push ubuntu